 1. Building renovation plans.
-Deploying digital techniques to an agreed standard, an assessment based on survey, EPC input data, energy in-use data, and other relevant data such as location, occupancy, ownership etc., can deliver a building renovation plan or 'passport' for each residential unit or group of units, providing an evidence-based pathway to decarbonisation through fabric and water efficiency and zero carbon heating technologies, according to opportunity and budget.
-Building renovation plans enable large-scale area-based and locally-managed programmes to be assembled and market opportunities opened up (including, for example, groups of properties suitable for off-site solutions e.g. Energiesprong).
+Deploying digital techniques to an agreed standard, an assessment based on survey, EPC input data, energy in-use data, and other relevant data such as location, occupancy, ownership etc., can deliver a building renovation plan or 'passport' for each residential unit or group of units, providing an evidence-based pathway to decarbonisation through fabric and water efficiency and zero carbon heating technologies, according to opportunity, ambition and budget.
+The industry will work with BEIS to improve the effectiveness of EPCs as part of their EPC Action Plan.11 energy efficiency and decarbonised heat.
 Combined with an end-to-end quality assurance system and post-retrofit evaluation of impact and energy outcome, this provides the conditions for low-risk institutional finance and increased consumer confidence.
 This would need to be founded on a centrally held property database that enables clarity and continuity on plans as ownership changes.